 Allison says the sweet spot is 1,000-1,200 words for reported pieces and essays.
 Some stories are as short as 600-800 words.
 They take first rights (meaning rights revert back to you after a period of time so you can sell the piece or repurpose it in some way), and they pay $350.

 Estelle’s Edge: Any time you get rights back, that is a win.
 I think it’s a great contract.

 Bottom line: If it’s an uplifting story and appealing to a lot of people, submit it.

 Follow her on Twitter at @alliklein.
 Email is first name.last name@washpost (dot).(com.
 You can follow up after a week.

-Email me at email@example.com by December 10th with a tip you learned from one of our podcast episodes and I will add you into a drawing to receive a Tiny Love Stories Page-A-Day-Calendar.
+Email me at [email protected] by December 10th with a tip you learned from one of our podcast episodes, and I will add you into a drawing to receive a Tiny Love Stories Page-A-Day-Calendar.
+Bonus points if you leave a review on iTunes.
 My Tiny Love Story is on June 24th in the calendar.
 I’ll even sign it if you want.